Skip to main content

 Overview

-The portfolio on the basic neuroscience of HIV infection includes research to: elucidate the mechanisms underlying HIV-induced CNS dysfunction in the setting of long-term antiretroviral therapy; understand the motor, cognitive, and behavioral impairments that result from HIV infection of the CNS; develop novel treatments to prevent or mitigate the CNS complications of HIV infection; and, minimize the neurotoxicity induced by long-term use of antiretroviral therapy.
-Critical approaches to this effort require molecular, cellular, and genetic studies to delineate the pathophysiologic mechanisms that lead to HIV induced CNS dysfunction, and to identify potential targets for therapeutic intervention.
-In addition, eradication of the virus from HIV-infected individuals to achieve a cure or a functional cure is a high priority.
+The portfolio on the basic neuroscience of HIV includes research to: elucidate the mechanisms underlying HIV-induced CNS dysfunction in the setting of long-term antiretroviral therapy (ART); understand the motor, cognitive, neuropsychiatric and behavioral impairments that can result from living with HIV; develop novel treatments to prevent or mitigate the CNS complications of HIV; and, minimize the neurotoxicity induced by long-term use of ART.
+Critical approaches to this effort require molecular, cellular, and genetic studies to delineate the pathophysiologic mechanisms that lead to HIV-induced CNS dysfunction, as well as novel biostatistics and data science approaches to identify potential targets for therapeutic intervention.
+In addition, eradication of the virus from people living with HIV to achieve a cure or a functional cure is a high priority.

-The behavioral science research agenda emphasizes developing and testing behavioral, social, and combination interventions that are effectively integrated with biomedical approaches to significantly impact the HIV/AIDS epidemic.
-The behavioral science agenda targets prevention of both transmission and acquisition of HIV, adherence to intervention components to reduce the burden of disease, and studies that address the behavioral consequences of HIV/AIDS.
+The behavioral science research agenda emphasizes developing, evaluating, and implementing behavioral, social, and combination interventions or strategies that are effectively integrated with biomedical approaches to significantly impact the HIV epidemic.
+The behavioral science agenda targets prevention of both transmission and acquisition of HIV, adherence to intervention components to reduce the burden of disease, structural and social determinants of health that impact HIV prevention and clinical care, and studies that address the behavioral consequences of HIV.
 A strong component of integrating behavioral and biomedical approaches is accomplished by expanding collaboration with other NIH institutes and federal agencies to leverage resources and broaden the impact of this research, particularly for the domain of implementation science.
+Implementation science studies are needed to better understand how to improve access to HIV prevention and treatment at multiple levels, such as context, culture, systems, organizations, providers, support staff, consumers, family members, and policymakers.
+Each of these factors and stakeholders can influence the adoption, adaptation, integration, scale-up and sustainability of effective tools and interventions.

 Areas of high priority

-• Expand approaches to integrate behavioral science with effective biomedical strategies for HIV prevention.
+• Expand approaches to integrate behavioral science with effective biomedical strategies for HIV prevention and treatment.

-• Advance the development and testing of interventions delivered beyond the individual level, by incorporating appropriate context into intervention development and testing.
+• Increase the efficacy and effectiveness of HIV prevention and treatment interventions or strategies beyond the individual level, by incorporating appropriate context such as the structural and social determinants of health into intervention development, testing, and evaluation.

-• Increase intervention potency and long-term maintenance of effects, with an emphasis on targeting high-risk vulnerable populations.
+• Increase intervention potency and long-term maintenance of effects, with an emphasis on strategies tailored to community members and communities most affected by HIV.

-• Develop strategies to increase HIV testing, ensure timely treatment initiation, and improve linkage to care.
+• Develop strategies to increase HIV testing, ensure timely prevention or treatment initiation, improve linkage to prevention or care, and strengthen adherence to biomedical and behavioral strategies across the lifespan.

 • Develop and test interventions to improve HIV treatment outcomes through optimal treatment adherence and sustained engagement in care.